digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/docker.rst

       -C canton.participants.participant1.ledger-api.port=5011 \

-The Ledger API port for each participant will need to be mapped separately.
+The Ledger API port for each participant needs to be mapped separately.
 The same applies to the Admin API.

 Supplying custom configuration and DARs
 ---------------------------------------

-To expose files to the canton container, you must specify a volume mapping from the host machine to the container.
+To expose files to the Canton container, you must specify a volume mapping from the host machine to the container.

-For example, if you have the local directory ``my-application`` containing your custom canton configuration and DAR:
+For example, if you have the local directory ``my-application`` containing your custom Canton configuration and DAR:

 .. code-block:: bash